Varicose veins are usually caused by weak vein walls and valves.

 - being pregnant

 Your risk of developing varicose veins is increased if a close family member has the condition.
-This suggests that varicose veins may be partly caused by your genes (the units of genetic material that you inherit from your parents).
+This suggests varicose veins may be partly caused by your genes (the units of genetic material you inherit from your parents).

 As you get older, your veins start to lose their elasticity and the valves inside them stop working as well.